PrinMeshia/envdev_docker/readme.md

 # tools to create php environment for symfony or laravel
 ---
-compatibility :
+COMPATIBILITY :
 * tested on raspberryPi 4
-* tested on wsl2 Ubuntu 22.04
+* tested on wsl2 Ubuntu 22

+---
+WARNING:
+for Laravel, some authorization is necessary

+---
 COMPONENTS

 - PHP ^8.0